dinith95/CodingBook/backend/DotNet/concepts.md

 - mutable version of the `string`
 - highly memory efficient in iterative string modifications as unless multiple instance has to be created.

+## string concat vs string join

+- for small number of concatenations `string.concat` is preferred
+- for combining list/arrays `string.join` is preferred
+- `string.join` also calculates the total memory required once and uses it rather than creating multiple instances

 # Streams